Annual emission allocations

 The annual reports that Member States are required to make under the Effort Sharing Decision will cover not only their emissions but also the policies and measures they are undertaking and projections of their future progress.
 Together with the various flexibilities at their disposal, this should enable Member States to take timely action to ensure that they comply with their annual emission allocations.

 If a Member State's report for a given year shows it is not in line with its annual limits, however, it will have to take corrective action.

 Any shortfall in emission reductions will have to be achieved in the next year, multiplied by a factor of 1.08 as a penalty.
 On top of this, Member States will have to submit a corrective action plan to the Commission detailing, among other things, how and when they intend to get back on track towards meeting their 2020 targets.
 The Commission and the EU Climate Change Committee (comprising the Member States) can comment and give recommendations on the plans.
 In addition, there is a temporary suspension of the Member State's eligibility to transfer any AEAs and JI/CDM rights to another Member State.

 The Commission can also launch an infringement procedure against the Member State concerned.

-The combination of the standard Community infringement procedure and the mechanism for corrective action under the effort-sharing Decision goes beyond the compliance mechanism available under the Kyoto Protocol.
-This strengthens the credibility of the EU's mitigation measures and also increases certainty for Member States which achieve greater emissions than required and would like to sell their surplus emission allocations to another Member State.
+The combination of the mechanism for corrective action and the potential use of the infringement procedure strengthens the credibility of the EU's mitigation measures under the Effort Sharing Decision.
+It also gives greater certainty to Member States which achieve greater emission reductions than required and would like to sell their surplus emission allocations to another Member State.